IGVF-DACC/igvfd/docs/rebuild_stacks_with_prod_DB.md

 3. Select `BackendStack` and `Delete` it

-4. Only after `BackendStack` has finished to be deleted proceed to `PostgresStack` and `OpensearchStack`
+4. Only after `BackendStack` has finished deleting proceed to `PostgresStack` and `OpensearchStack`

-5. If you merge the `PR` to main after these actions, the stacks you deleted would be rebuild with the new DB snapshot.
+5. If you merge the `PR` to main after these actions, the deleted stacks will be recreated with the new DB snapshot.